sma/dart_f/README.md

 # F

 A forth-like stack-based programming language that can be paused and resumed at any time.
-It compiles strings with a "high level" syntax to operations that can be interpreted by an inner interpreter.
+It compiles strings with a "high level" syntax into operations that can be interpreted by an _inner interpreter_.
 (The compiler could probably be written in F itself, but it's not yet.)

-It's a stack-based language with reverse polish notation, so `3+4` is written as `3 4 +`.
-Words are separated by whitespace.
-Numbers and strings in double quotes are automatically pushed to the stack.
+The language uses reverse polish notation, so `3+4` is written as `3 4 +`.
+Words are separated by whitespace or square brackets.
+Numbers and strings in double quotes are automatically pushed to the stack as literals.
+Strings support the usual _escape sequences_ like `\n` for newline.
 All other words are operations that operate on the stack, that is `+` pops two numbers, adds them, and pushes the result back to the stack.
+The `.` at the end prints the top value of the stack (also called _tos_).

-Words in `[ ]` are so called _quotations_ that can be invoked using `i`.
-For example, `[ 1 2 + ] i` pushes the quotation to the stack, and `i` invokes it, which pushes `3` to the stack.
+Words in `[ ]` form a so called _quotation_ that can be invoked using `i`.
+For example, `[ 1 2 + ] i` pushes the quotation to the stack, and `i` removes and invokes it, which in turn pushes `3` to the stack.

-To define new words, use `:name` and a quotation, for example `:twice [ 2 * ]`.

-To read and write global variables, use `@name` and `!name`.
-Actually, the `:name [...]` syntax is just an abbreviation for `[ ... ] !name` which is an abbreviation for `[ ... ] "name" !`.
+To read and write global variables, use `@name` (a so called _get word_) and `!name` (_set word_).
+Actually, `@name` is just an abbreviation for `"name" @` and `!name` for `"name" !`.

+To define new words, use a quotation and assign it to a variable, for example `[ 2 * ] !twice`.
+Words can be recursive.

-Use `@a > 0 if "a is positive" else "a is negative" then .` to conditionally execute code.
+Use `if .. else .. then` to conditionally execute code.
 The `else` part is optional.
-The `.` at the end prints the top value of the stack. `if` is based on the `?` operator which expects a boolean and two quotations on the stack and picks one of them depending on the boolean.
+This is a _macro_ that rewrites this to `[..] [..] ? i`.
+The `?` operation expects a boolean and two quotations on the stack and picks one of them depending on the boolean. `i` will then execute it.
-So the above `if` is an abbreviation for

-    @a > 0 [ "a is positive" ] [ "a is negative" ] ? i .
+Use `begin .. until` to execute code in a loop.
+This can be expressed in terms of `while`: `[] [..] while`.

 Here's how to define `while`: It takes two quotations, one for the body and one for the condition.
 It executes the body as long as the condition is true.
 Then